chrislattman/blogging-project/docs/qemu/index.md

 QEMU (Quick EMUlator) is a command line hypervisor.
 Like [VirtualBox](../virtualbox), you can use it to create virtual machines.

+Note: on Linux, you can use [Virtual Machine Manager](https://virt-manager.org/) (also called virt-manager) as a graphical interface to QEMU.

 ## Installation

 Install QEMU using the link [here](https://www.qemu.org/download/), and select your operating system.